JihoYang/gpu_programming/session_3/exercise_10/framework/readme.txt

 I tried to change all the functions and values into double, and could observe some minor diffusion, but again, not significant).

 Overall, I have a impression that anisotropic diffusion is very slow and weak.

+** I append the results using the following setup

+alpha = 0.9
+C = 0.0000005
+tau = 0.001
+N = 20000

+It's hard to distinguish the diffusion just by having those two images next to each other.
+Try opening on image and switch to the other one by entering space, and the diffusion is more visible.